Bosnia and Herzegovina map collection

 About the map

 Bosnia and Herzegovina (B&H) is located in Southeast Europe within the Balkans.
 It borders 3 other European countries.
-First, Croatia wraps all the way around from the west to the north.
+First, Croatia wraps around from the west to the north.
 Then, Serbia and Montenegro border the east side of the country.

 Bosnia and Herzegovina Satellite Map